NAMI ADHD Support & Resources Near You

 NAMI HelpLine - ADHD Support

-Free, confidential support line with trained volunteers who can give you ADHD-specific information, treatment resources, and emotional support.
-Get answers about ADHD symptoms, medication, therapy options, and school accommodations.
+Free, confidential support line with trained volunteers who can share ADHD-specific information, resource navigation, and emotional support.
+Get answers about ADHD patterns, skills supports, school accommodations, and how to find local help.

 1-800-950-NAMI (6264) or text 'NAMI' to 741741